Mai-chan's Daily Life

-Mai-chan's Daily Life (まいちゃんの日常, Mai-chan no Nichijō) is an ero guro manga series written and illustrated by Waita Uziga.
+Mai-chan's Daily Life (まいちゃんの日常, Mai-chan no Nichijō) is an ero guro manga series written and illustrated by Uziga Waita.
 It was published by Sanwa Shuppan on April 21, 2004, and serialized in Ayla Deluxe magazine.
-The manga was adapted from a previous manga written and illustrated by Waita Uziga called Game Over, a compilation of 10 short stories.
+The manga was adapted from a previous manga written and illustrated by Uziga called Game Over, a compilation of 10 short stories.
 Two chapters were about Mai's story, the second chapter, "Mai-chan's Secret", and the third, "Mai-chan's Daily Life".
 Game Over was published on February 24, 2003, by Sanwa Shuppen and serialized in Ayla Deluxe magazine.

 A live-action film adaptation was released on November 29, 2014, directed and written by Sado Satō.
 An Koshi played the title role of Mai-chan.

 Plot

 A young maid named Mai happens to have regenerative abilities, and her mistress forces her to participate in sexual acts with customers, who are allowed to do whatever they want to her.
-As well as being immortal, she can regenerate, as does a young boy called Kizuna.
+She's immortal as well as being able to regenerate, as is a young boy called Kizuna.
 A life of being sexually humiliated and dismembered daily ensues.